8

 Add all this up and the result is a sophisticated treadmill with a lot offer.

-In this review, I”ll go over everything this treadmill does and doesn’t have going for it, but I’ll compare it to some of the other top options in this price range to see how it really stacks up against the competition.
+In this review, I”ll go over everything this treadmill does and doesn’t have going for it, but I’ll also compare it to some of the other top options in this price range to see how it really stacks up against the competition.

 After reading, you’ll know everything you need to about this treadmill in order to make the right decision for your home gym.

-The Horizon 7.4 AT Treadmill
+Horizon’s 7.4 AT Treadmill

 Horizon Fitness is a fairly well-known brand that’s become popular over the years for providing quality budget to mid-range priced home fitness equipment.